dmontgomeryNREL/FuelLib-NREL/docs/tutorials.rst

 - ``--units``: Specify the units for the properties.
 The default is "mks" but users can set the units to "cgs" for use in PeleC.
 - ``--dep_fuel_names``: Specify which gas-phase species the liquid fuel deposits.
 The default is the same as the fuel name, but users can specify a single gas-phase species or a list of gas-phase species.
 - ``--max_dep_fuels``: Specify the maximum number of dependent fuels.
 The default is 30 and is a bit arbitrary.
 - ``--export_dir``: Specify the directory to export the file.
-The default is "FuelLib/sprayPropsGCM".
+The default is "FuelLib/exportData".

 To specify all liquid fuel species deposity to a single gas-phase species, run the following command: ::

+    cd FuelLib/source
     python Export4Pele.py --fuel_name heptane-decane --dep_fuel_names SINGLE_GAS

 This will result in the following: ::